-TED Samsun College Kindergarten administration, teachers and parents support outdoor use.
+In this study the school administration, teachers and parents support outdoor use.
 In addition, the school's outdoor facilities are large enough to meet the needs of students.
 For kindergartens, where outdoor use becomes more important during the pandemic process, it is a necessity in today's conditions that kindergartens have a garden of sufficient size and that the garden has a suitable landscape design.
 Kindergarten gardens, designed in accordance with the needs of children, have a positive effect on children's perceptions of the school climate.

-6. RECOMMENDATIONS
+7. RECOMMENDATIONS